 Horses for Courses

 A further refreshing aspect from my conversations during the event included an increasing understanding that different parts of the business need to do different things - but by leveraging the same core information.
 Again, in the past the tactical fix was to drop another system in - but increasingly end users are realizing that building customized solutions on top of a common data and content platform is a much more scalable and sustainable approach.
 This becomes increasingly important and valuable when delivered in conjunction with the “connected” nature of content services.
-The earlier discussion about connecting legacy applications to a CSP can be extended to connect virtually any content repository, business application, or other data source to a CSP.
+The earlier discussion about connecting legacy applications to a Content Services Platform (CSP) can be extended to connect virtually any content repository, business application, or other data source to a CSP.

 This modern and future-proof approach brings all of the relevant information sources together into one central information hub - that can then be viewed and interacted with from any number of different views or applications.
 That view could be from the CSP itself, or via a mobile app, or from a CRM tool, or a web portal.
 If the end user needs (and more importantly wants) to consume the information in a more personalized manner, the CSP can enable it.